 Who has not heard of the old stock exchange rule “Sell in May and go away” – sometimes complemented by “but remember to come back in September”.
 We had a closer look at this adage and have analysed the performance on the global stock exchanges over the past 48 years.
-To this end, we looked at an index that measures exactly that: the company MSCI launched its MSCI World index on 1 January 1970, This is also the start date of our analysis.

 Economic growth in the Eurozone has embarked on a clear upward trend.
 At the same time, the fear of falling wages and prices has disappeared for now.
 The worries over a possible break-up of the European Union have also eased.
 Against this backdrop, the ECB President Draghi issued a slightly more optimistic growth forecast yet again on 27 April at the press conference of the European Central Bank.
 This is another tiny step indicating a possible reduction of the monetary support in the medium term.